Have a question? Need assistance? Use our online form to ask a librarian for help.

 Barbara Bavis, Bibliographic and Research Instruction Librarian, Law Library of Congress

 Note: This guide is adapted from a research guide page originally found at Law.gov.

 The Guide to Law Online is an annotated collection of links to free online legal materials and pertinent resources in the Library of Congress catalog, organized by jurisdiction.
 The Guide is not meant to be an exhaustive list of resources, but it covers all relevant research areas for each jurisdiction.
 Each Guide to Law Online jurisdictional guide is divided into the following areas:

-This Guide to Law Online research guide focuses on the nation of Burma.
+This Guide to Law Online research guide focuses on the country of Burma.
 Researchers should be advised that the government in Burma has promoted the name “Myanmar” as the official name of the country since 1989.
 According to the U.S. Central Intelligence Agency, the United States has not adopted this usage.
 Due to these name variants, certain resources in the guide will refer to the country as Burma, while others will refer to the country as Myanmar.